LBMC/PLA/README.md

 |-------------------------------------|-----------------------------------|
 |**ORIGINAL**   |**TREATED**   |

-The explore recursively a specific folder and treat all images with the correct extension (chosen by the user).
+The `PLA` macro explores recursively a specific folder and treat all images with the correct extension (chosen by the user).

 Input
 ---